 *Obesity is defined by an individual whose body mass index (BMI) is greater than 30.

 Learn more: Benefits and Risks of “Minimally Invasive” Laparoscopic Bariatric Surgery

 Weight Loss and Medication

-The study used Truven Health Analytics MarketScan® Commercial Claims and Encounters Database to look at 2,700 different laparoscopic gastric bypass and gastric band weight loss surgery patients both before and after their surgery.
+Presented during “Obesity Week*” in 2014, a study revealed that obese patients take fewer obesity medications after their weight loss surgery.
+The study looked at 2,700 different laparoscopic gastric bypass and gastric band weight loss surgery patients before and after surgery.
 They compared those findings to an equal number of non-surgery patients with similar health status and body mass index ratings.

-“Modern bariatric surgery can cut your diabetes medicines by almost three-quarters, reduce your heart medication by close to half and lower your pharmacy bill by more than 20 percent.
-[Ultimately], the impact of bariatric surgery on medication utilization is significant,” co-author Ninh T. Nguyen, chief of gastrointestinal surgery, who is also the ASMBS president, said.
+“Modern bariatric surgery can cut your diabetes medicines by almost three-quarters, reduce your heart medication by close to half and lower your pharmacy bill by more than 20 percent.” said co-author Dr. Ninh T. Nguyen, chief of gastrointestinal surgery at the American Society for Metabolic and Bariatric Surgery (ASMBS).

 The American Society for Metabolic and Bariatric Surgery noted that nearly 179,000 individuals had weight loss surgery in the previous year, ranging from $17,000 to $30,000.
 While the health benefits of bariatric surgery are astounding, less than 1% of eligible patients opt for this successful treatment option.